WHAT IS XDP?

 WHAT CAUSES XDP?

 XDP is passed on by genetic carriers or those with an abnormal copy of a gene.
 The genetic carrier may or may not have the symptoms.
 In this case, women usually do not have the disease.
 They can, however, pass the disease onto their male children.
-These male children have a one in two chance of being afflicted.
+These male children have a fifty percent chance of being afflicted.
 When the women have female children, they pass on the gene to their daughters but the disease does not manifest in them.
-Rather, the daughters become obligate carriers—allowing them to pass on the disease to their male children.
+Rather, the daughters become obligate carriers—allowing them to transmit the disease to their male children.
+Males affected with XDP can pass on the defective gene to their daughters, also making them obligate carriers.

 LIVING WITH XDP?

-Although XDP is a movement disorder that impacts the physical self, it also can impact the patients’ emotional and psychological health.
-The following factors contribute greatly to a person’s ability to live as well as possible:
+Although XDP is a movement disorder that impacts the body, it can also affect the patients’ emotional and psychological health.
+To achieve better quality of life, a patient can:

 - Seek medical care.